yonkov/ionicons/README.md

 For more information on how to load the icons with a CDN, check Ionicons official [documentation](https://ionicons.com/usage).

 ### Cross-browser Support
-The 5-th version of the icons works great on all modern browsers (Chrome, Firefox, Safary, Opera, etc.) and has partial support for Internet Explorer 11.
+The 5-th version of the icons works great on all modern browsers (Chrome, Firefox, Safary, Opera, etc.) and has partial support for Internet Explorer.
 With a few small css tweaks it can be made to work flowlessly with Internet Explorer 11.
-If you want to display icons in outline version, you might need to add the following css:
+If you need to support this aging browser, you should add the following css to display icons in outline version:
 ```css
 /* IE 11 Ionicons fix */
 .ionicon-stroke-width {